xieQin/vue-template/README.md

 # vue-template

 > template for vue project, using vue-router vuex vue-resource
+> demo for vue-router
-> demo for vue-router vuex
+> demo for vuex

 ## Build Setup